 SECTION 201.
 Definitions.
-For purpose of this Ordinance:
+For purpose of this Code:

-- 1. Act.
+1. Act.
 "Act" means the Indian Gaming Regulatory Act, Pub.
-L.100-497, 25 U.S.C. §§ 2701 et seq. - 2.
-Agency.
-"Agency" means the Fallon Tribal Gaming Agency established by this Ordinance.
+L. 100-497, 25 U.S.C. §§ 2701 et seq.

+2. Agency.
+"Agency" means the Arapaho Gaming Agency established by this Code.

-- 3. Class I gaming.
+3. Class I gaming.
 "Class I gaming" has the meaning set forth in the Act at 25 U.S.C. § 2703(6) and 25 CFR § 502.2.
-It means social games played solely for prizes of minimal value or traditional forms of Indian gaming engaged in by individuals as a part of, or in connection with, tribal ceremonies or celebrations. - 4.
-Class II gaming.
+It means social games solely for prizes of minimal value or traditional forms of Indian gaming engaged in by individuals as a part of, or in connection with, tribal ceremonies or celebrations.

+4. Class II gaming.
 "Class II gaming" has the meaning set forth in the Act at 25 U.S.C. § 2703(7) and 25 CFR § 502.3.
 In general, it includes gaming such as bingo, pull-tabs, lotto, punch boards, tip jars, instant bingo, and other games similar to bingo.
-It also includes certain card games (although not blackjack (21) or other "banking" card games) to the extent such games are played in conformity with state law. - 5.
-Class III gaming.
-"Class III gaming" has the meaning set forth in the Act at 25 U.S.C. §§ 2703(8) and 25 CFR § 502.4.
-It includes all forms of gaming that are not Class I or Class II gaming. - 6.
-Commission.
-"Commission" means the National Indian Gaming Commission established by the Act at 25 U.S.C. § 2704. - 7.
-Compact.
-"Compact" means any gaming compact as described in the Act at 25 U.S.C. § 2710(d) between the Tribes and the State which has been fully approved under the Act. - 8.
-Council.
-"Council" means the Fallon Business Council. - 9.
-Key Employee.
-"Key employee" means: - a.
-A person who performs one or more of the following functions: - i.
-Bingo caller; - ii.
-Counting room supervisor; - iii.
-Chief of security; - iv.
-Custodian of gaming supplies or cash; - v.
-Floor manager; - vi.
-Pit boss; - vii.
-Dealer; - viii.
-Croupier: - ix.
+It also includes certain card games (although not blackjack (21) or other "banking" card games) to the extent such games are played in conformity with state law.

+5. Class III gaming.
+"Class III gaming" has the meaning set forth in the Act at 25 U.S.C. § 2703(8) and 25 CFR § 502.4.
+It includes all forms of gaming that are not Class I or Class II gaming.

+6. Code.
+"Code" means this Tribal Gaming Code, including any amendments.

+7. Commission.
+"Commission" means the National Indian Gaming Commission established by the Act at 25 U.S.C. § 2704.

+8. Compact.
+"Compact" means any gaming Compact as described in the Act at 25 U.S.C. § 2710(d) between the Tribe and the State which has been fully approved under the Act.

+9. Council.
+"Council" means the Northern Arapaho Business Council.

+10. Key employee.
+"Key employee" means:

+a.
+A person who performs one or more of the following

+Northern Arapaho Gaming Code Page 3

+functions:

+- i.
+Bingo caller;

+- ii.
+Counting room supervisor;

+- iii.
+Chief of security;

+- iv.
+Custodian of gaming supplies or cash;

+- v.
+Floor manager;

+- vi.
+Pit boss;

+- vii.
+Dealer;

+viii.Croupier;

+- ix.
 Approver of credit; - x.
-Custodian of gambling devices including persons with access to cash and accounting records within such devices; - b.
-If not otherwise included, any other person whose total cash compensation is in excess of \$50,000 per year; or - c.
-If not other wise included, the four most highly compensated persons in the gaming operation. - 10.
-Net Revenues.
-"Net revenues" means gross gaming revenues of an Indian gaming operation less: (a) amounts paid out as, or paid for, prizes; and (b) total gaming-related operating expenses, excluding management fees. - 11.
-Ordinance.
-"Ordinance" means this Tribal Gaming Ordinance, including any amendments.
+Custodian of gambling devices including persons with access to cash and accounting records within such devices;

+b.
+If not otherwise included, any other person whose total cash compensation with respect to the gaming operation is in excess of \$50,000 per year; or c.
+If not otherwise included, the four most highly compensated persons in the gaming operation.

+11. Net revenues.
+"Net revenues" means gross gaming revenues of an Indian gaming operation less: (a) amounts paid out as or for prizes; and (b) total gaming-related operating expenses, excluding management fees.

-- 12. Primary management officials.
-"Primary management official" means: - a.
-The person having management responsibility for a management contract; - b.
-Any person who has authority to (i) to hire and fire employees; and (ii) to set up working policies for the gaming operation; or - c.
-The chief financial officer or other person who has financial management responsibility. - 13.
-Reservation.
-"Reservation" means the Fallon Indian Reservation or Colony as now or hereafter constituted. - 14.
-State.
-"State" means the State of Nevada, its authorized officials, agents, and representatives. - 15.
-Tribes.
-"Tribes" means the Fallon Paiute-Shoshone Tribes and their authorized officials, agents, and representatives.
+12. Primary management official.
+"Primary management official" means:

+a.
+Any person having management responsibility for a management contract;

+b.
+Any person who has authority (i) to hire or fire gaming employees; or (ii) to set up working policy for the gaming operation; or c.
+The chief financial officer or other person who has financial management responsibility with respect to a gaming operation.

+13. Reservation.
+"Reservation" means the Wind River Indian Reservation.

+14. State.
+"State" means the State of Wyoming, its authorized officials, agents, and representatives.

+15. Tribe.
+"Tribe" means the Northern Arapaho Tribe, its authorized officials, agents, and representatives.